 The Family Educational Rights and Privacy Act of 1974, as amended, is a Federal law which states (a) that a written institutional policy must be established and (b) that a statement of adopted procedures covering the privacy rights of students be made available.
 The law provides that the institution will maintain the confidentiality of student education records.

-Pacific School of Religion and the Graduate Theological Union accord all the rights under the law to students who are declared independent.
+Pacific School of Religion accords all the rights under the law to students who are declared independent.
 No one outside the institution shall have access to nor will the institution disclose any information from students’ education records without the written consent of students except to personnel within the institution, to persons or organizations providing students financial aid, to accrediting agencies carrying out their accreditation function, to persons in compliance with a judicial order, and to persons in an emergency in order to protect the health or safety of students or other persons.
 All these exceptions are permitted under the Act.

 Within the Graduate Theological Union community, only those members, individually or collectively, acting in the students’ educational interest are allowed access to appropriate segments of student education records.
 These members include personnel in the office of Academic Affairs and Dean (including Registrar and Assistant to the Dean, Common Registrar), Faculty Advisors, Financial Aid Office, and the Business Office, and other academic personnel within the limitations of their need to know.